QP/C++ 8.1.3

 Note

-The idle-processing of the QV kernel can be viewed as the lowest-priority task that can't be preempted by other Active Objects.
-Consequently the idle-processing time also counts as another RTC step, which must be considered for the task-level response of the QV kernel.
+The idle-processing of the QV kernel can be viewed as the lowest-priority task that other Active Objects can't preempt.
+Consequently, the idle-processing time also counts as another RTC step, which must be considered for the task-level response of the QV kernel.

 Use Case